RobertoTorino/new-cdk-app/README_WORKSHOP.md

 * `aws sso login`  use your terminal to log in to your AWS account.
 * `npx cdk deploy`  deploy this stack to your default AWS account.
 * `aws s3 ls`  check for the 'my-nca-demo-bucket' in your AWS account.
-* `npx cdk destroy`  destroy the resources, wait for the process to finish.

 Most likely you have to initialize Go in this project.

 **Open the AWS console and look for the resources you just created.**

+**Final step - After you finished you can clean up the resources with `npx cdk destroy name_of_your_stack`, wait for the process to finish.**

+## Congratulations!

 ---

-**If you want to remove the demo go to the directory where you installed it and run: `rm -rvf cdk-app-example`.
-If you re-run the demo it will first remove the old one.**
+**If you want to remove the demo repository go to the directory where you installed it and run: `rm -rvf cdk-app-example`.
+If you re-run the demo it will automatically remove the old one.**
 **This is a very simple stack, in a real world scenario you would use a pipeline to deploy your resources.**

 **As you can see in the diagram, CDK generated a custom resource, that is because we used the auto delete objects option for the s3 Bucket.**